LaibaAh/DSA-CourseProject-Spring2021/README.md

 ### File Categories:
 * app.py (The Flask Backend)
 * algorithm.py (Dijikstra Implementation Backend)
+* algorithm backend.py (Console Based Output as shown in Presentation)
 * The template folder includes all the html files, while the static folder has the css style sheet.
 * inventory.py (Cart implementation Backend)
 * output.sqlite (Not used : But the data base of the inventory)